MolSSI-Education/gpu_programming_beginner/_episodes/05-cuda-execution-model.md

 > world.
 {: .discussion}

-All threads in a warp execute the same instruction and perform the requested operation on their own private data.
+All threads in a warp execute the same instruction on their own private data.
 Therefore, maximum efficiency can be realized if all 32 threads are on the same execution path.
 However, the execution of different instructions (different execution paths) by threads *within a warp* causes **warp divergence**.
-The diverged threads within a warp will execute each execution path in serial mode (loss of parallelism) and disable those threads that took a different execution path.
-As such, warp divergence should be avoided at all costs because results in serious performance deterioration.
+The diverged threads within a warp will execute each execution path in the serial mode (loss of parallelism) and disable those threads that took a different execution path.
+As such, warp divergence should be avoided at all costs because it results in serious performance deteriorations.
 Note that warp divergence can only happen among the threads of the same warp and would be irrelevant if threads of different warps are considered.
-This fact about the relation between GPU architecture and software performance should provide a hint regarding the importance of having knowledge about the hardware aspects and CUDA execution model.
+This fact about the relation between GPU architecture and software performance should provide a hint regarding the importance of having some knowledge about the hardware aspects and CUDA execution model.

-Let's look at the main parts of a Fermi SM to from a logical perspective to be able to gain some insights about the hardware micro-architectures in NVDIA GPU devices
+Let us look at the main parts of a Fermi SM from a logical perspective to be able to gain some insights about the hardware micro-architectures in NVDIA GPU devices

 ![Figure 1](../fig/SM.png)

-With each architecture release, NVIDIA attempts to introduce new technological breakthroughs or major improvements over predecessor models.
-Therefore, although the essential parts of the figure above remains somewhat similar across different architectures, each architecture might offer a very different hardware design for its SMs.
+With each architecture release, NVIDIA has attempted to introduce new technological breakthroughs or major improvements over predecessor models.
+Therefore, although the essential parts of the Fermi architecture illustrated above remains somewhat similar across different architectures, each architecture might offer a very different hardware design for its SMs.
 For example, in
 [Turing SM](https://www.nvidia.com/en-us/design-visualization/technologies/turing-architecture/)
 series, 16 trillion concurrent floating-point operations and integer operations per second are supported.
 Turing also features a unified architecture for enhanced shared memory, L1, and